maholli/lab64/pcb/stencils/README.md

   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/12.jpg">
 </p>

 24. Double check you did not skip a step before starting the job.
-Let all three passes complete (eventhough it looks like it isn't necessary, the three passes are needed for small detailed pads).
+Let all three passes complete (even though it looks like it isn't necessary, the three passes are needed for small detailed pads).
 As shown above, debris from the Duron will collect above the design.

 25. After the laser is finished, gently brush the debris off the contact-paper with a dry paper towel before peeling the stencil off of the Duron.